 Your graduation from Siena Heights University is within sight!
-We look forward to celebrating with you at Commencement 2013.
+We look forward to celebrating with you at Commencement 2014.
 This page includes important information to help you, and the University, in planning this important celebration.
-Please read carefully, and don’t overlook the “Commencement Final Exam” farther down the page: For this test, you ask the questions, and Siena Heights provides the answers!
+Please read carefully, and don’t over-look the “Commencement Final Exam” farther down the page: For this test, you ask the questions, and Siena Heights provides the answers!

 - March 5 – Metro Detroit Grad Fair, 1:00 – 7:00 p.m., Metro Detroit Center.

 - March 12 – Lansing Grad Fair, 3:00 – 7:00 p.m., Lansing Community College campus.

 - March 12 – Benton Harbor Grad Fair, 2:00 – 6:30 p.m., Lake Michigan College Bookstore.

 - February 15 – April 15 - Students can order commencement regalia from the SHU Barnes & Noble Bookstore.
 Order forms can be found here.
 The form can submitted to the bookstore via email.